 21. Loosen Clumped Up Rice

-If you like to buy dry goods like rice in bulk, you may have fallen victim to the unfortunate reality of rice sticking together.
+If you like to buy dry goods like rice in bulk, you probably had your rice sticking together many times.
 This can also happen when you are cooking rice.
 An easy way to remedy it is to add a few drops of boiling water before you cook your rice.
-It will separate the grains and keep them from sticking together any more while in the pot.
+It will separate the grains and keep them from sticking together anymore while in the pot.

 22. Relieve Heartburn – & Hangovers!

 Lemons can be used in a pinch to substitute for a variety of medicine cabinet staples.
 Case in point – lemons as a heartburn reliever.
 Lemons are acidic, so if you have heartburn because you are lacking acid, this treatment will work wonders.
 All you need to do is drink a glass of lemon juice.
 It can also help relieve nausea.

 Lemons are also heroes when it comes to curing hangovers.
 If you’re feeling a little under the weather after a night out on the town, squeeze some lemon juice into your water.
 It will make it easier for you to rehydrate and will also balance your pH levels and the vitamin C in your body.

 Who doesn’t love burning essential oils in a diffuser – or using them in their cleaning, self-care routine, or some other aspect of your daily living?
 Lemons are the perfect candidates for making essential oils.

 All you have to do is simmer a lemon in a carrier oil of your choosing (such as jojoba or olive oil) and then strain out the lemon bits before you use it.
 If you don’t want to use your stove, you can also just soak the rinds in cold oil for a few weeks.